 Goat Herd for Sale: Scaling Up and Selling

 After a few kidding seasons, I had more goats than my family needed.
-Suddenly, I was the one with a goat herd for sale.
+Suddenly, I was the one with a goat herd for sale with health records.
 It was both exciting and overwhelming.

 Here’s what I learned when selling goats: